temporalio/edu-interacting-with-workflows-python-code/exercises/querying-workflows/README.md

 1. Edit the `queryclient.py` file.
 This time, the `handle` has been obtained for you.
 2. Immediately after the line that obtains the `handle`, use `handle.query()` to send a query.
 You can import the Query type from `workflow.py` — note that `from workflow import MyWorkflow` is included at the imports at the start of this file.
 Save the query result in a variable like `result`.
-3. Immediately after that, add some of logging the Query result.
+3. Immediately after that, log the Query result.
 For this exercise, a `print()` statement is fine.
 4. Save the file.

 ## Part C: Running the Workflow and the Query